 For additional details, select a driver above or select a division from the interactive Trefis split for Akamai at the top of the page.

-Akamai operates a worldwide network of over 160,000 servers that help Akamai's customers deliver Internet content faster to their end users.
+Akamai operates a worldwide network of over 200,000 servers that help Akamai's customers deliver Internet content faster to their end users.
 The company estimates that it delivers 15-30% of the global web traffic.
-Websites like Apple, Yahoo!, eBay and Travelocity use Akamai for content delivery, which means that some of the content you view when visiting these sites is delivered from a nearby Akamai server, rather than the company's own servers.
+Websites like Apple, Yahoo!, NBC, ESPN, NBA and Verizon wireless use Akamai for content delivery, which means that some of the content you view when visiting these sites is delivered from a nearby Akamai server, rather than the company's own servers.

 We believe Online Shopping Content Delivery and Media Content Delivery, are the most valuable segments within Akamai for the following reasons:

 Large Number of High-Margin Online Shopping Customers

 Although the revenue per customer for media content customers is higher than that of online shopping customers, we estimate that Akamai had close to 2,700 online shopping customers by the end of 2015, which is about double as many as for its media content delivery business.
 Moreover, the margins for this business are higher than media, due to the comparatively low bandwidth requirements for online shopping as compared to watching videos, et al.

 Apart from security, other value added services, like advertising decisions, dynamic site acceleration services, etc., have helped Akamai in winning and retaining a large number of online shopping customers.
-More than 50% of Akamai's revenues can be attributed to such services.
+Close to 50% of Akamai's revenues can be attributed to such services.